 Hearing the phone ring is, of course, important.
 Look for a phone with a loud ringer that has a high, repeating sound.
 If the phone uses melodic tones, get one that has a choice of tones so that you can find the setting that is the easiest to hear.
 Some cordless phones I recommend also add a flashing light when the phone rings for a visual clue as well.

 4. Volume Amplification

-There are several models that automatically boost the volume of the incoming caller.
+The models recommended above automatically boost the volume of the incoming caller.
 Some are controlled by a switch.
-Typical conversation is about 60 db, and there are phones that add 30, 40, and even 50 db to the conversation.
+Typical conversation is about 60 db and there are phones that add 30, 40, and even 50 db to the conversation.